Emperor Akihito’s 83rd Birthday at the Imperial Palace

 Emperor Akihito and Empress Michiko wave to the crowd.

-How often can you photograph a reigning monarch from just fifty meters away?
-December 23, 2016, gave me that rare opportunity.
-With a camera in hand and high hopes for capturing Japan’s Emperor Akihito, I headed to the Imperial Palace.
-But as the crowds and I surged forward, I realized much of the day would be about navigating challenges.
-There was unexpected weather and tricky window reflections.
-Here’s what I learned from this unforgettable experience.
+How often can you photograph a reigning monarch from fifty meters away?
+23 December 2016, gave me that opportunity.
+With a camera in hand and high hopes for capturing Japan’s Emperor Akihito, I headed to the Imperial Palace with a huge crowd.
+Much of the day was about navigating unexpected weather and tricky window reflections.
+Here’s what happened.

 Let’s start with the weather.
 I made a mistake before even getting out the door.
 It was winter, but the day was warm.
 I left home in jeans, a jacket, and a scarf.
 When I got to the palace, people were in shorts and T-shirts.
 I should have checked the forecast because I was sweating.